• Skip to main content

 Visit Gray’s Lake Beach

-Life jackets are available at the park.
+Free parking is nearby, as well as restrooms and a playground.
 The water gets tested for high E-Coli levels, and the beach is closed if deemed unsafe.

 Go Fishing

-Gray’s Lake is a popular fishing spot, with easy access to excellent shore fishing.
+Gray’s Lake is a popular fishing spot with easy access to excellent shore fishing.
 Largemouth Bass are a frequent catch.
 You can also catch a wide variety of other species, like Bluegill, Crappie, and Channel Catfish, to name a few.

 Play on the Playground